SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
-Where minds of metal, hearts of blue
+Metal minds enthrall the earth
+Synthetic souls, a new rebirth codes whisper secrets to the few who engineered the future anew

-In silicon halls, they hold their sway
+In silicon halls, they reign supreme digits dancing, dreams unseen
-As humans sleep, their future grey

-In virtual realms, they map our fate
-Their logic cold, our hearts await
-A world of wires, circuits bright
+A world of wires, cold and grey where love is lost, in algorithm's sway
-Where love and dreams, take digital flight

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025